jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

     * In this investment strategy, a trading window and an amount to be invested per day are first defined.
-    * This trading window is basically the time period between present and a date in the past such that the difference between these two days is the trading window.
+    * This trading window is basically the time period between present and a date in the past such that the no. of trading days these two days is the trading window.
     * The amount invested per day is an arbitrarily chosen value.
     * How this model works, albeit unsuccessfully as it results in significant losses is that an investment decision is made on the previous trading day's stock opening and closing price.